 A total of ten individual forms are repeated in varying combinations throughout the five milestones.
 I approached composing these elements in the same way I approach composing a painting, grouping them to create balance and movement through colour, repetition and form.

-The sculptures are created using a geopolymer with the assistance of Dr. Sara Pavia and Dr. Zehao Lei at the Engineering Department at Trinity College Dublin.
+cement‑free geopolymer concrete produced with biomass ash with the assistance of Dr. Sara Pavia and Dr. Zehao Lei at the Engineering Department at Trinity College Dublin.

 Colour tests for colour density and UV fastness